Home Blog Page 3

 15. Tell someone you love them.
 Everyday.

-Don’t wish me Happy Mother’s Day!
+Don’t Wish Me Happy Mother’s Day!

 Mother’s Day, first celebrated in 1908, was started as a sentimental honor that soon went very commercial.
 In fact the founder, Anna Jarvis tried to rescind the holiday about ten years later when she saw how companies just wanted to profit from the day.
 Honestly that’s how the day feels to me.
 I do want the love shown to me by my children, but I don’t like how they are manipulated into buying and spending money, whether they can afford it or not.
 The day becomes a holiday for everyone and in turn has lost it’s meaning.
 The clerk at the store wishes me a Happy Mother’s Day, the person checking me out at the cafeteria cash register, I fully would expect a policeman writing a ticket to wish me a Happy Mother’s Day!